mpowers652/School/README.md

 5a.
 Each piece of technology that I work on with my team will have an eventual impact on people's lives, beit good or bad.
 It is through the consideration of what that impact will be that I must consider, along with my team, how or even if, I should continue.

 ## CS 465: Full Stack Development Part I <a name = "cs465"> </a>

+ 1. Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).

+1a.
+The primary difference I saw between them is how they were structured.
+The Express and HTML were built using an MVC architecture broken up between different files and templates that were then referenced to create a larger page and make it update information quickly.
+The SPA on the other hand turned everything into a microservice that was called at once creating a new page that would have to be compiled and created once like a c++ program rather than a constantly changing webpage one would expect of JS or html

+2. Why did the backend use a NoSQL MongoDB database?

+2a.
+As opposed to a SQL database, no predefined schema is necessary.
+This allowed for constant updating of information that could then be referenced and columns added to the tables as the need arose.
+In a growing company or ideology, not everything will be known at once.
+If the structure is still unknown, then attempting to force such by using a structured query language will hinder that growth.

+3. How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?

+3a.
+The difference comes down to the primary utility.
+JSON allows the information to be sorted into a schema which could then be either referenced by the back end database or the front end controllers.
+JS on the other hand is a readable language that allows us to interact with the html using the basic commands (GET, POST, PUT, DELETE)

+4. Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.

+4a.
+One in particular is on the templates folder.
+In the original makeup of the page, there were no templates of any kind making the page run slower than it needed to and potentially filling with errors.
+By creating a template which could be called, it modularized the page and reduced the number of errors possible.

+5. Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.
+Explain your understanding of methods, endpoints, and security in a full stack application.

+5a.
+In a full stack application, there are four basic functions: POST, GET, PUSH, DELETE.
+In order to perform one, the client sees the view and they interact leading to the connection to the controller.
+It is in this moment that depending on the action attempted by the client, if updating or creating information to post to the server, that the authentication happens.
+The client must show that the password and salt values match in order to do so.
+Any action other than reading the information is going to require said authentication but it must be built in from the beginning.

+6. How has this course helped you in reaching your professional goals?